AlekseyKar/AlekseyKar/README.md

 ## Hi everyone!

-## My name is Aleks.
+## My name is Aleks Kar.
 I am a frontend developer.

 During the last year, I've been developing various web-app using JS, React, Redux, NPM, Node.js, MongoDB, HTML, SCSS, Bootstrap, GitHub, Gulp.js.
 I am keen on studying new technologies, and lead an active and diverse lifestyle.